elastic/opentelemetry/docs/kubernetes/operator/README.md

 --set opentelemetry-operator.admissionWebhooks.certManager.enabled=true --set opentelemetry-operator.admissionWebhooks.autoGenerateCert=null
 ```

-* If you prefer to keep an updated copy of the `values.yaml` file:
+* Keep an updated copy of the `values.yaml` file by following these steps:

   1. **Update** the `values.yaml` file with the following changes: